moinism/chotadb/README.md

 ````
 # To do

-This document still not complete and lacks a few things.
+This library is still not complete and lacks a few things.

  - [x] Make it work on Node issue:#1
  - [ ] Make it work on Chrome extension issue:#2